 [New Zealand: This amendment has inadvertently created an error.
 The bullet point refers to defining the quality level of a lot.
 This is a “true” value, not an estimate, whereas inspection samples would give an estimate of lot quality.]

 [Germany: The term "Analyte concentration" is associated a priori to inspection samples.
 This was the reason to refer deliberately to "inspection samples" which are to be representative of the lot.]

+JAMAICA: We agree with Netherlands suggestion to use ‘lot as defined by the Inspector instead of ‘inspection lot’ which is subjective

+Percentage can refer to an estimate as stated by New Zealand as well as a value e.g. (10% of a known value/lot size), analyte concentration would also allude to true values

 Determination of the levels at which the probabilities of acceptance are to be controlled and the specification of the Acceptable Quality Level (AQL), which is a quality level at which a production lot or production consignment will be rejected with a specified low probability (the producer’s risk) and of the Limiting Quality (LQ) which is a quality level at which a production lot or production consignment will be accepted with a specified low probability (the consumers’ risk).